8. Employee Responsibility

 Whistleblower protections are provided in two important areas – confidentiality and against adverse action in the form of retaliation.

 Insofar as is reasonably possible, the confidentiality of the whistleblower will be maintained.
-However, at the discretion of the Executive Director or the Chairman of the Board of Directors, after consultation with general counsel, the whistleblower’s identity may have to be disclosed to conduct a thorough investigation or to comply with the law.
+However, at the discretion of the Executive Director or the Chair of the Board of Directors, after consultation with general counsel, the whistleblower’s identity may have to be disclosed to conduct a thorough investigation or to comply with the law.

 The WRLC will not take adverse action against a whistleblower solely as a consequence of his/her acting as a whistleblower.
 This includes, but is not limited to, protection from employment action such as termination, compensation decreases, poor work assignments and threats of physical harm.
-Any whistleblower that believes he/she is being retaliated against should immediately contact the Executive Director or the Chairman of the Board of Directors, if appropriate.
+Any whistleblower that believes he/she is being retaliated against should immediately contact the Executive Director or the Chair of the Board of Directors, if appropriate.

 Any employee, however, who knowingly files a false or materially misleading report of wrongdoing, is subject to discipline.